pymodbus-dev/pymodbus/doc/source/library/simulator/config.rst

 - “socket” to use :class:`pymodbus.framer.ModbusSocketFramer`.

 Optional entry "device_id" will limit server to only accept if.
-If not set, the server will respond to all addresses.
+If not set, the server will accept all device id.

 .. warning::